Info Source 2024 : Library and Archives Canada

 Description:

-Includes records related to the acquisition (by legal deposit, purchase or gift) of Canadian and non-Canadian publications in all formats.
+Includes records related to the acquisition (by legal deposit, purchase, or gift) of Canadian and non-Canadian publications in all formats.
 These publications are added to the national collection.
-Records include information related to descriptions of publications; information on suppliers, authors, publishers, etc.; and are created, stored and managed using the OCLC WorldShare integrated library system acquisition module.
+Records include information related to descriptions of publications as well as information on suppliers, authors, publishers, etc. They are created, stored and managed using the OCLC WorldShare integrated library system acquisition module.
 Some reports from LAC’s former library management system, AMICUS, have been saved in LAC’s SharePoint system for staff reference.

 Machine-readable records related to the bibliographic information, ordering, invoicing and receipt of materials; committee records (agendas, minutes of meetings, records of decision); correspondence; acquisition criteria and agreements; statistical reports; program plans and evaluations; contracts; lesson plans and supporting documentation; research files; inventories; electronic publishing documentation; communication plans; etc.